exercism/ruby/README.md

 end
 ```

-where `<ExerciseName>` is the <exercise_name> slug in CamelCase.
+where `<ExerciseName>` is the CamelCased version of the exercise's slug.
 This is
-important, since the generator script will infer the name of the class from the
+important, since the generator script will infer the name of the class from
-<exercise_name> slug.
+`<slug>`.

 This class must provide the methods used by the test
 template.
 A